7mochi/llhl/README.md

 ## Features
 - FPS Limiter (Default value is 144)
-- FOV Limiter (Minimum value is 85)
+- FOV Limiter (Minimum value is 85, disabled by default)
 - Records a demo automatically when a match is started (With agstart)
 - /unstuck command (10 seconds cooldown)
 - Check certain sound files, they're the same sounds that are verified in the EHLL gamemode - AG6.6